 Laurie Melting grew up in a musical household, with parents who were Band and Orchestra Directors.
 After deciding to pursue a music career, she received her Bachelors Degree in Music from Northwestern University, and Masters Degree from DePaul University.
 Her private teaches have included Ron Balazs of the Minnesota Orchestra, Samuel Magad, concertmaster of the Chicago Symphony, Myron Kartman and Mark Zinger.
 Throughout her career, Laurie has played with various chamber groups, including Chicago based Kreisler String Quartet, which traveled throughout Europe.
 In addition to her classical training, Laurie studied jazz with the great Gary Schulte, top jazz violinist in the Twin Cities.
 She uses her training and experience to create all of Ovation’s arrangements of popular/contemporary songs.
-Besides performing, Laurie teaches private violin lessons at Blue Tree Music Education in Minneapolis.
-Other interests include travelling and hiking with her husband.
+Other interests include travelling, biking and hiking with her husband.

 Sue Bennefeld graduated from the University of Minnesota with a degree in violin performance.
 Violin instructors included Herman Straka of the Minnesota Orchestra and Lea Foli, former concertmaster of the Minnesota Orchestra.
 Sue also plays with the Wooddale Church Orchestra.
 Previously, she played with Rochester Symphony and has been Concertmaster of Wayzata Symphony, Dakota Valley Symphony, Golden Valley Orchestra and Minneapolis JCC Orchestras.
 In addition to performing, Sue has a full music studio of private violin and viola students.
 Sue loves to rug hook and has made many beautiful rugs.